mbaersch/datalayer-event-repeater/README.md

 - is (optionally) changed so that the existing `gtm.uniqueEventId` is not published again (GTM will add a new id).
 The old id will be preseved as `repeater.originalEventId`.
 Note: if you deactivate this option, you will not be able to see repeated events in Google Tag Assistant!
 - optionally gets an additional key `repeater.isRepeatedEvent` with value of `true`
-- optionally gets another additional key `randomEventId` with a dot-separated timestamp and random integer
+- optionally gets another additional key `randomEventId` with a dot-separated timestamp, a random integer, and the current event name
 - may have an altered event name with an added user-defined suffix
 - gets pushed to the dataLayer again